Eschatologue/CM_wiki/docs/class/druid/index.md

 ### Level 2: Wild Shape

 The power of nature allows you to assume the form of an animal.
-As a **:rsc-b: Bonus Action**{ .rsc }, you shape-shift into a Beast form that you have learned for this feature (see “Known Forms” below).
+As a **:rsc-b: Bonus Action**{.rsc}, you shape-shift into a Beast form that you have learned for this feature (see “Known Forms” below).
 You stay in that form for a number of hours equal to half your Druid level or until you use **:material-paw: Wild Shape** again, have the Incapacitated condition, or die.
-You can also leave the form early as a  **:rsc-b: Bonus Action**{ .rsc }.
+You can also leave the form early as a  **:rsc-b: Bonus Action**{.rsc}.

 **Number of Uses**{.inl} You can use **:material-paw: Wild Shape** twice.
 You regain one expended use when you finish a **:rest-short: Short Rest**, and you regain all expended uses when you finish a **:rest-long: Long Rest**.